Ever wondered if you can scruff a rabbit?

 Gently hold them close to your body to provide additional support, which can help them feel more secure.

 4.)
-Use A Towel Or Blanket
+Use a Towel Or Blanket

 You can also use a towel or blanket to help calm a kicking rabbit.